-The name is translated in English to “tortilla soup”, and is because one of the main ingredients is crunchy tortillas, which gives an amazing texture and flavor to this simple soup.
+The name is translated in English to tortilla soup and is because one of the main ingredients is corn tortillas, which gives an amazing texture and flavor to this hearty soup.

-The dish consists of a flavored chicken broth made with tomatoes, epazote, and chilies.
-The type of chiles used for sopa de tortilla vary from state to state, but the most commons are chile chipotle, pasilla, or ancho.
+Sopa Azteca recipe consists of a flavored chicken broth made with tomatoes, epazote, and chilies.
+The type of chiles used for this soup varies from state to state, but the most commons are chile chipotle, pasilla chiles, or chile ancho.

 The soup is then served with a variety of toppings that again, can vary depending on where its served.
-The most commons are shredded chicken, tortilla chips, cheese, and cream.
+The most common are shredded chicken, tortilla chips, cheese, and cream.